 In 1990 he grew tired of the Toronto pace, and moved to Port Hope, he opened a music store called the Melody Maker.
 Port Hope is also home to one of Canada’s most prestigious private schools; Trinity College.
 He taught guitar and jazz at the school.
 His fellow teachers being ex Ronnie Hawkins keyboard player, Michael Sinnet and international opera star Dr Ron Birmingham.

 In 2007 he retired to Angus, only to find many eager students needing his leadership, he now teaches at the Barn Music Studio.
 His lifelong dream fulfilled.

-His career as a guitar teacher has produced 67 students who went on to study music at the university level, with only one student failing to graduate.
-Many other students studied at the college level.
+His career as a guitar teacher has produced 67 students who went on to study music at the university level and many other students that studied at the college level.
 Former students of his now work in recording and music production.